-A lot of contact lens wearers who run prefer to use daily contact lenses.
-And this is actually a good idea.
+A lot of contact lens wearers who run prefer to use daily disposable contact lenses than monthly lenses And this is actually a good idea.
 Why?
 Because running while wearing contacts can produce protein buildup on the surface of the lenses.
 This is most typically seen as cloudy patches on the contact surface.
 These cloudy patches cause discomfort and blurred vision; something you really don’t want when running outdoors.
 By using contacts that are disposed of at the end of the day you ward off the potential for protein buildup.
 Soft contact lenses are also preferable to hard contacts because they do a better job of preventing sweat from leaking behind the contact and causing irritation.

 Tip 3: Avoid Getting Water in Your Eyes

 It’s important not to get water in your eyes while wearing contacts.
-In fact it’s recommended that you not wear contact lenses while swimming.
+In fact, it’s recommended that you not wear contact lenses while swimming.
 Or if you do, that you wear protective watertight goggles over them.
 Getting water in your eyes can cause your contacts to become dislodged, which will have a negative effect on your vision.
 In addition, water behind your contacts that contains even microscopic impurities can lead to infections.
 If you are a triathlete who needs to include swimming as a regular part of your training make sure you wear protective goggles.
 And even if you stick only to the road avoid throwing water in your face to cool down.
 If water does wind up getting in your eyes make sure to dispose of your contacts as soon as possible after running.

 Tip 4: Bring Glasses Just in Case